yutotetuota/bellcore-node/docs/services/block.md

 # Block Service

-The block service provides a block index for the Bitcoin blockchain.
+The block service provides a block index for the Bellcoin blockchain.
 Specifically, there are two data points this service tracks:

 - block hash
 - raw block